 Printique photo books

 Printique’s layflat book is a professionally produced book with top quality binding.
 The smooth, thick semi-gloss pages and end papers have a luscious feel.
-The photos have the best dynamic range of all the books, with rich lush dark tones and great highlights.
-The colors are accurate when compared to the original, and the most natural looking.
-And the photos have good sharpness, clarity and transitions.
-The text is well-formed, sharp and crisp.
+The photos are lovely and lively; of all the photo books we created, Printique’s were closest to the original photos.

 Printique photo cards